Hagit Borer: Politics

 Borer has been a member of various organizations and campaigns which advocate peace with justice in the Middle East, and which protest the Israeli occupation and Israeli violations of human rights.
 She has lectured extensively and has written on the Israeli-Palestinian conflict, and on Palestinian solidarity activism.

 Borer was a passenger on the vessel Audacity of Hope, a member of the 2011 Freedom Flotilla II which, sailing from Greece, attempted to break the Israeli Blockade of the Gaza Strip.
 Fellow passengers included Hedy Epstein and Alice Walker.
 Before the voyage, the Los Angeles Times carried an op-ed by Borer in which she explained her motivation and wrote that "a society built on conquest and dispossession would have to dehumanize the conquered in order to continue to dispossess and oppress them" and "We wish to say to the Palestinians that, yes, there are people in Israel who know that any viable future for the Middle East must be based on a just peace – not the forced imposition spelled out by Netanyahu to Congress – or else we are all doomed."

 After the voyage, she stated that the Greek commandos who took the ship and forced it back to a Greek port "arrived with machine guns.
 It was quite scary.
 They seemed ready for a fight.
 The commandos looked threatening, they wore helmets and their faces were covered."

 In October 2012, Borer travelled with Noam Chomsky and a group of other colleagues to Gaza in order to attend a linguistics conference at the Islamic University of Gaza.
-Following that trip, they all co-signed a statement entitled Nous accusons... on how the mainstream media fails to report on Israeli atrocities against civilians in Gaza, also published in French.
+Following that trip, they all co-signed a statement entitled Nous accusons... on how the mainstream media allegedly fails to report on Israeli atrocities against civilians in Gaza, also published in French.